StephanieApaza/Competitor_sales_analysis/README.md

-# Competitor Sales Analysis - Manufacturing Industry
+# Competitor Sales Analysis - Manufacturing Industry (Power BI)
 This project involves a data analysis of a manufacturing industry, with a special focus on the company Sintec.
 Sales, product, segment, and geographic data were analyzed, using **Power BI Desktop** for data cleaning, modeling, and visualization.

 ## 🎯Objetives